Brazil–Israel relations: Missions of humanitarian aid

 On March 28, 2020, the Israeli Ministry of Foreign Affairs, with the coordination of the Israeli embassy in Brazil and the support of Brazil's Foreign Ministry, conducted a complex operation to rescue Israeli, Brazilian and other nationals who were held in Bolivia after the closing of the country's borders due to the COVID-19 pandemic.
 It was the first group of foreigners authorized to leave Bolivia after the beginning of the crisis caused by COVID-19.
 The Bolivian government also contributed to the mission's success.

 In total, 56 travelers were rescued and went to their countries of origin, including: 24 Brazilians, 23 Israelis, three Australians, two Canadians, two Singaporeans and two Hungarians.
 The travelers were picked up by a private plane, provided by the Israeli Embassy in Brazil, from five different points in Bolivia, to the city of Santa Cruz de la Sierra.
 Then they took off on a Bolivian army plane to Guarulhos International Airport, in São Paulo.

 Disputed issues

 On March 2, 2023, Israel's Foreign Ministry spokesperson, Lior Haiat, strongly criticized the Luiz Inácio Lula da Silva's Brazilian government for permitting two Iranian warships to dock in Rio de Janeiro.
 Haiat deemed this decision as a "dangerous and regretful development," and urged Brazil to promptly send the warships away.

 Response to the Gaza war

+In July 2025, Brazil’s Foreign Ministry spoke out against Israeli military operations in Gaza and the West Bank, expressing concern that “impunity” was undermining international law.
+Then, in September of that same year, Brazil officially joined the genocide case that South Africa had brought against Israel at the International Court of Justice—a case that alleges Israel’s actions in Gaza amount to genocide.
+Spain, Ireland, Mexico, and Turkey had already signed on to the case before Brazil.
+Earlier that year, there were controversies between the two countries over investigations and arrests of Israeli soldiers vacationing in Brazil.